MicrosoftDocs/bing-docs/bing-docs/bing-video-search/how-to/get-videos.md

 # Search for videos with the Bing Video Search API

 The Bing Video Search API makes it easy to integrate Bing's cognitive news searching capabilities into your applications.
-While the API primarily finds and returns relevant videos from the web, it provides several features for intelligent and focused video retrieval on the web.

 ## Getting videos